-Absences (per semester) Tardies (per semester) of Absences School Response # of Tardies School Response 5-8 Parent Letter 1 5-8 Parent Letter 1 9-11 Parent Letter 2 9-11 Parent Letter 2 12 Conference with Dean, Attendance Contract will be required Conference with Dean, Signed Attendance Contract will be required
+Absences (per semester) Tardio Tardies (per semester) of Absences School Response # of Tardies School Response 5-8 Parent Letter 1 5-8 Parent Letter 1 9-11 Parent Letter 2 9-11 Parent Letter 2 12 Conference with admin, Attendance Contract will be required 12 Conference with admin, Signed Attendance Contract will be required

-Parent letters are sent via Dean of Students.
-Subsequent absences/tardies in elementary or middle school, and/or violation of Attendance Contract will result in further disciplinary action, up to and including dismissal.
+Parent letters are issued by administration.
+Subsequent absences/tardies in elementary or middle school, and/or violation of Attendance Contract will result in further disciplinary action, up to and including dismissal and/or loss of re-enrollment.